-The overall management of the Company's business is vested in the Board, which assumes the responsibility for leadership and control of the Company and is collectively responsible for promotion the success of the Company by directing and supervising its affairs.
+The overall management of the Company's business is vested in the Board of Directors (the "Board"), which assumes the responsibility for leadership and control of the Company and is collectively responsible for promotion the success of the Company by directing and supervising its affairs.
 All directors should take decisions objectively in the interests of the Company.